jluera/insurance_subreddit_analysis_pipeline/README.md

 1) Spin up Google Cloud Resources via Terraform.
 2) Run three scripts in Airflow running in a docker container.
 3) The first script retrieves user posting data from Reddit's /r/Insurance subreddit using the Pushift API.
 It then reduces columns with Pandas and saves dataframe as a parquet file.
-4) The second script perform simple transformations and data cleaning using PySpark.
+4) The second script performs simple transformations and data cleaning using PySpark.
 5) The third script loads data into Google Cloud Storage and BigQuery for further analsysis .
 6) The data can then be imported into Google DataStudio to make a dashboard of relevant information.